KoljaB/Linguflex/README.md

 The modules for Azure and Elevenlabs can be operated in parallel and need API keys, which are stored in the respective section in the configuration file or defined as an environment variable.
 Localized voices are managed for these two modules in their respective voice configuration file.

   - `edge_texttospeech` uses the Edge browser window for speech output, provides free, high-quality speech synthesis, but with slightly reduced stability and comfort due to the use of the browser window.
-  - `azure_texttospeech` provides high-quality, stable and comfortable speech synthesis and however requires a [Microsoft Azure API Key](https://portal.azure.com/), environment variable for the API Key: AZURE_SPEECH_KEY, voice configuration file: azure_texttospeech.voices.de/en.json
+  - `azure_texttospeech` provides high-quality, stable and comfortable speech synthesis; requires a [Microsoft Azure API Key](https://portal.azure.com/); enter api key in section azure_texttospeech into the key api_key or in the registry environment variable AZURE_SPEECH_KEY; voice configuration file: azure_texttospeech.voices.de/en.json
-  - `elevenlabs_texttospeech` also offers high-quality, stable and comfortable speech synthesis with emotional output and requires an [Elevenlabs API Key](https://beta.elevenlabs.io/Elevenlabs), environment variable for the API Key: ELEVENLABS_SPEECH, voice configuration file: elevenlabs_texttospeech.voices.de/en.json
+  - `elevenlabs_texttospeech` also offers high-quality, stable and comfortable speech synthesis with emotional output; requires an [Elevenlabs API Key](https://beta.elevenlabs.io/Elevenlabs); enter api key in section elevenlabs_texttospeech into the key api_key or in the registry environment variable ELEVENLABS_SPEECH; voice configuration file: elevenlabs_texttospeech.voices.de/en.json

 ---